reebalazs/grunt-collection-helper/README.md

         },
     },

-or (an uglify rule, where we use a different mapping format than previously):
+or (an uglify rule, where we use a different src - dest mapping format than previously):

     uglify: {
         default: {